Pamphlets and Ephemera

 The collection of posters includes about 1 700 items, mainly from the period of struggle against apartheid, but also featuring a selection of Mozambican posters from the post-independence period.
 Political ephemera, of which posters may be said to be a subset, are an excellent resource for researching social and political movements and have an immediacy that is extremely evocative.

-Most of the posters have been catalogued and may be searched on the Library’s catalogue (Aleph).
-Uncatalogued posters may be used by researchers by pre-arrangement; please e-mail Mrs Busi Khangala, or contact her by telephone at 021 650 3107.
+Most of the posters have been catalogued and may be searched on Primo.
+Uncatalogued posters may be used by researchers by pre-arrangement; please email Busi Khangala, or contact her by telephone at 021 650 3107.
 The collection of political ephemera has been organised under headings and these may be searched in a database.
-Much of the political ephemera has been digitised and will be available on-line in due course.
+Much of the political ephemera has been digitised and will be available online in due course.